·Security

 What we keep

-• Your bundle (manifest + canonical doc, never file bytes), at /bundle/<id>.mbnt
+• Your bundle (manifest + canonical doc, never file bytes), at /bundle/<id>.mbnt — retained until you delete it — from your dashboard or on request; no automatic expiry.
+Your downloaded .mbnt stays verifiable forever regardless.

 • One HTTP access-log line per request — timestamp, source IP, path, status — rotated automatically